McKnight Fellowships

 3:00 p.m.
 CST

-Communication to you regarding the status of your application will be sent through Acceptd.
-If you choose to turn off email notifications please remember to log in to the system to check on the status of your application.
+Your application status will be communicated through Accepted.
+If you choose to turn off email notifications, please remember to log in to the system to check on the status of your application.

 Information Session*:

-Lindsay Lewis, McKnight Musician Fellowship Administrator, and a representative from Springboard for the Arts, conducted an information session via Zoom on January 7th from 2:30pm-4:30pm to go over the application process, both its content and technical aspects.
+Lindsay Lewis, McKnight Musician Fellowship Administrator, and a representative from Springboard for the Arts will conduct an information session via Zoom on December 15th from 2:30 p.m. to 4:30 p.m. to discuss the application process, both its content and technical aspects.
+RSVP here no later than December 13th at 10 a.m.
+CT to be sent a link to join the Zoom call.

 Welcome to the McKnight Artist Fellowships community!
-The McKnight Foundation and the administering partners for the McKnight Artist & Culture Bearer Fellowships committed to creating and supporting an artistic community in which all individuals are treated with respect and dignity.
-The community of the McKnight Artist & Culture Bearer Fellowships includes people who engage with the fellowships program whether as applicants, fellows, panelists, contractors, collaborators, fellowships administrators, and staff of the McKnight Foundation and partnering organizations.
-As a community, we commit to creating and maintaining relationships that are free from harm, prejudice, and harassment.
+The McKnight Foundation and the administering partners for the McKnight Artist & Culture Bearer Fellowships are committed to creating and supporting an artistic community where all individuals are treated with respect and dignity.
+The McKnight Artist & Culture Bearer Fellowships community includes people who engage with the fellowships program whether as applicants, fellows, panelists, contractors, collaborators, fellowships administrators, and staff of the McKnight Foundation and partnering organizations.
+As a community, we commit to creating and maintaining relationships free from harm, prejudice, and harassment.
 Community members agree to communicate directly and transparently regarding issues of conduct that could negatively impact the well-being of participating members and organizations.
 In the case of an accusation, legal action, or conviction, the McKnight Foundation and its fellowship program partners may gather and assess relevant information.
 If deemed necessary, the McKnight Foundation and its fellowship program partners may take administrative action up to and including the recommendation of participation in reconciliation or restorative justice processes; disqualification of an application; the termination of a contract; and the recall and/or termination of a fellowship.
-This community will be what we make it and our aim is to collectively create an experience in which all artists and members of the McKnight Artist & Culture Bearer Fellowships community thrive.
+This community will be what we make it, and we aim to collectively create an experience in which all artists and members of the McKnight Artist & Culture Bearer Fellowships community can thrive.

 The McKnight Fellowships for Musicians panelists remain anonymous during the selection process.

-Consideration is given to accomplishments to date as well as promise for continued development and the impact the fellowship will have on the artist.
-The panel will also be asked to consider the breadth of artistic practices among Minnesota musicians, which include a wide range of styles and genres, which may be influenced by ethnicity, gender, and geography.
+Consideration is given to accomplishments to date, promise for continued development, and the impact the fellowship will have on the artist.
+The panel will also be asked to consider the breadth of artistic practices among Minnesota musicians, which include a wide range of styles and genres that may be influenced by ethnicity, gender, and geography.

 Solo artists and ensembles/bands in all styles compete together.

 Panelists will review the tracks submitted as a part of Work Sample A. The panel will choose approximately one-third of the applications to advance to the second round.
 Panelists are not given the names of applicants in the first round.
-Applicants will be notified about their application status via Acceptd the week of February 29th.
-If selected to advance, applicants will be required to submit materials to be considered during the second round including additional work samples, a resume and artist statement by March 28th.
+Applicants will be notified about their application status via Acceptd the week of February 28th.
+If selected to advance, applicants must submit materials to be considered during the second round, including additional work samples, a resume, and an artist statement by March 28th.

-The panelists will review the tracks submitted as a part of Work Sample A & Work Sample B, the live performance video, résumés and artist statements.
-After making individual selections from the full list of second round applicants, panelist will meet via conference call to discuss the applicants who are of greatest interest to them.
+The panelists will review the tracks submitted as a part of Work Sample A & Work Sample B, as well as the live performance video, résumés, and artist statements.
+After making individual selections from the full list of second-round applicants, panelists will meet via conference call to discuss the applicants who are of greatest interest to them.
 Nine solo artists/bands/ensembles will be selected to perform in the final auditions.
-Applicants will be notified about their application status via Acceptd the week of May 10th.
+Applicants will be notified about their application status via Acceptd the week of May 9th.

 Finalist Auditions:

-All finalists must be present to be considered for a fellowship on June 7th – no exceptions.
+All finalists must be present on June 6th to be considered for a fellowship – no exceptions.

-Finalists receive a $1,000 honorarium for their performance; for fellowship recipients, the honorarium is considered part of the $25,000 award.
+Finalists receive a $1,000 honorarium for their performance; the honorarium is considered part of the $25,000 award for fellowship recipients.

-Panelists consider the performance and conversation with finalists alongside previously submitted materials in selecting four solo artist/band/ensemble fellowship recipients.
+Panelists consider the performance and conversation with finalists, along with previously submitted materials, when selecting four solo artist/band/ensemble fellowship recipients.

 Finalists are not required to perform works from their online submissions at the final audition.